ignite/cli/docs/guide/blog/comment-blog.md

 Each file save triggers an automatic rebuild.
 Now, after you build and start your chain with Starport, the `Comment` type is available.

-Also, make a small modification in `post.proto` to add `createdAt`:
+Also, make a small modification in `proto/blog/post.proto` to add `createdAt`:

 ```go
 //...